ltelab/disdrodb/CONTRIBUTING.rst

 	To maintain consistency, make sure to stick to the version and the rule configuration defined in the `.pre-commit-config.yaml <https://github.com/ltelab/disdrodb/blob/main/.pre-commit-config.yaml>`_ file.
 This version will be used in the CI.

-In the table below, some CI tool are mentioned for your information, but does not need to be installed on your computer.
+In the table below, some CI tools are mentioned for your information, but does not need to be installed on your computer.
 They are automatically run when you push your changes to the main repository via a GitHub Pull Request.